 Intensive care nurse

-Also known as critical care nurses, intensive care nurses attend to patients with life-threatening illnesses and conditions.
+Also known as critical care nurses, ICU nurses attend to patients with life-threatening illnesses and conditions.

 These nurses specialize in treating patients who require urgent treatment, whether for trauma, injury or other serious medical conditions.